AlRihabChandhiniMohammed/rising-waters-flood-prediction/README.md

 - ✅ Epic 4: Model Building
   - Implemented and tuned Decision Tree Classifier.
   - Implemented and tuned Random Forest Classifier.
+  - Implemented and tuned KNN Classifier.
+  - Implemented and tuned XGBoost Classifier.
+  - Compared the models and selected the best model.
+  - Saved the best model in .pkl file.

 #### Repository Structure